samthebest/dump/agile-data-and-tdd.md

 #### Model Performance

 What is the definition of passing for model performance?
 Don't we just look at the ROCs and say "yup, ship it, looks fine"?
 No, we have a use case and that use case ought to be able determine a few desirable score-thresholds along with a minimum level of acceptable performance.
-Then you can write a test that at thresholds A, B and C say, the models precision say, is greater than the acceptables levels of A', B' and C' say.
+Then you can write a test that at thresholds A, B and C say, the models precision say, is greater than the acceptable levels of A', B' and C' say.

 Not only does this mean you now have a nice way to automatically test your model, you have also thought a lot about the business value of that model to arrive at the test.
 Now you won't waste any time over optimising a model, focusing on measures of performance that are not relevant or focusing on completely meaningless measures of accuracy like AUC (which I won't digress into, but I'll save for another post).